Prepare for Admission

 High school courses that will provide the best foundation for our college pre-veterinary curriculum are laboratory sciences (chemistry, physics, and biology), math, and English.

-Undergraduate student interns work a minimum of 6 hours per week, learning valuable skills and gaining experience they can put to use in veterinary school and beyond.
+Pre-veterinary undergraduate students enrolled at WSU or the University of Idaho who plan to attend veterinary school are eligible to apply.
+Student interns work a minimum of 6 hours per week, learning valuable skills and gaining experience they can put to use in veterinary school and beyond.

 Get your WSU College of Veterinary Medicine gear!